Skip to content

-Check If Your Website Is Up
+Check If Website Is Up

 Paste this into uptimecheck.sh.
 Change URL to your site.
 Schedule with cron and never find out your site was down from a user again.

-#!/bin/bash # Check If Website Is Up # Pings your site and warns if it's not returning HTTP 200. # Schedule with cron every 5 minutes for continuous monitoring. # # USAGE: ./uptimecheck.sh # REQUIRES: bash, curl (pre-installed on most Linux/macOS systems) URL="https://bashsnippets.xyz" # ← your site URL STATUS=$(curl -o /dev/null -s -w "%{http_code}" --max-time 10 "$URL") if [ "$STATUS" -eq 200 ]; then echo "✓ $URL is up (HTTP $STATUS)" else echo "⚠ WARNING: $URL returned HTTP $STATUS" fi
+#!/bin/bash # Script: uptimecheck.sh # Purpose: Alert when a site stops returning HTTP 200 — silent outages cost real traffic # Usage: ./uptimecheck.sh set -euo pipefail CHECK="✓" CROSS="✗" URL="https://bashsnippets.xyz" STATUS=$(curl -o /dev/null -s -w "%{http_code}" --max-time 10 "$URL") if [ "$STATUS" -eq 200 ]; then echo "$CHECK $URL is up (HTTP $STATUS)" else echo "$CROSS WARNING: $URL returned HTTP $STATUS" fi

-curl -o /dev/null throws away the page content — we don't need it. -s runs silently with no progress bar. -w "%{http_code}" prints just the status code. --max-time 10 gives up after 10 seconds so the script doesn't hang forever if the server is unreachable.
+curl -o /dev/null throws away the page content — we don't need it. -s runs silently with no progress bar. -w "%\{http_code\}" prints just the status code. --max-time 10 gives up after 10 seconds so the script doesn't hang forever if the server is unreachable.
 The if block checks whether the code is 200 and prints accordingly.

 HTTP Status Codes — What They Mean